wcary2/lab3/README.md

 8. The numerical error occurs during the last iteration of the for loop when the loop should have recognized that i was equal to 4.4 and stopped, but instead continued through the for loop.

-9. The numerical error does not occure demonstrating that the double is more precise and accurate than floats
+9. The numerical error does not occur demonstrating that the double is more precise and accurate than floats